brianmhunt/brianmhunt.github.io/_posts/2014-01-25-strong-crypto-python-passwords.md

 I am going to use a class in [App Engine's NDB](https://developers.google.com/appengine/docs/python/ndb/) to store the credentials.
 One can reference theses credentials by a key, or making them an internal property of another NDB model, and changing them to work in another data store context should be straightforward.

-Here is the opening of the class definition.

 ## class Credentials – definition

+Here is the opening of the class definition with the constants and stored values for each credential.
+Every user would have a corresponding instance of the `Credentials` class in the datastore that would be used to authenticate their identity.

 {% highlight python %}
 class Credentials(ndb.Model):
     """Credentials to authenticate a person.
     """
+    # --- Class Variables ---
     # Our pseudo-random stream - used for generating random bits for the
     # salt and for iterations entropy
     _randf = None

+    # --- Constants ---
-    # Keep track of the basic number of iterations for our derived key, which
+    # Keep track of the basic number of iterations for our derived key,
-    # is stored with the key.
+    # which is stored with the key.
     ITERATIONS_2013 = 60000

-    # An arbitrary, constant offset, not stored with the key but in the code.
+    # Arbitrary, constant offset, not stored with the key but in the code.
     ITER_OFFSET = -257

     # Length of the stored key.
     DK_LEN = 32

+    # --- Datastore variables ---
     # A derived key from e.g. PBKDF2 (or, future: scrypt)
     dk = ndb.BlobProperty(indexed=False)